Losant/losant-docs/docs/devices/overview.md

 ![Device Tags](/images/devices/device-tags.png "Device Tags")

 In the above example the `floor` tag is set to the value of `2` and the `color` tag is set to `red`.
-If you had many devices on different floors and of different colors, you could easily query all devices where `floor=2` and `color=red` to find the specific devices.
+If you had many devices on different floors and of different colors, you could easily query all devices where `floor=2` or `color=red` to find the specific devices.

 ### Device Attributes